kreier/timeline/README.md

 - v3.1 2023/20/23 Timebase changed (float), font size adjusted for nicer overview.
 Conversion with [a program](https://github.com/kreier/timeline/blob/main/history/convert.py).
 68 persons, 11 periods, 6 events.
 - v3.2 2023/10/24 Text elements and Colors separated from key events and persons.
 96 persons, 17 periods, 6 events.
 First printout on A0.
 - v3.3 2023/11/04 First century and 6 ancient people.
 110 people, 21 periods, 7 events.
+- v3.4 2023/11/06 Removal of many hard-coded elements and descriptions from 6000.py to 8 seperate files.
+Plus a colors_normal.csv file for the colors and one dictionary_en.tsv for each language with currently 164 entries.
+First translation to German completed.
-- v3.4 2023/11/20 First translation to Vietnamese and German.
+- v3.5 2023/11/10 First translation to Vietnamese completed, minor refinements.

 ### Scale challenges